-- (1) A student may transfer to another programme at any stage subject to the following conditions being met before the point of transfer: - (a) the student must satisfy the normal conditions for admission to the new programme; - (b) the student must satisfy the requirements in respect of mandatory courses and progression specified for each stage of the new programme up to the proposed point of entry; - (c) the transfer must be approved by the department(s) or school(s) responsible for teaching the new programme and that for which the student is currently registered. - (d) for students with Tier 4 sponsorship a transfer may be refused in line with Tier 4 Immigration rules. - (e) students may not attend a new programme of study until their transfer request has been approved - (2) The department(s) or school(s) responsible for teaching the new programme will determine before the transfer those credits, exemptions and course unit outcomes which may be carried over from the student's previous programme. - (3) A student who does not satisfy the requirements of paragraphs (1) (a and b) above may transfer to another programme of study, with the approval of the department(s) or school(s) concerned, and the Director of Academic Services and repeat the stage with a different diet of courses with a view to meeting the requirements at the end of the year.
+- (1) A student may transfer to another course at any stage subject to the following conditions being met before the point of transfer: - (a) the student must satisfy the normal conditions for admission to the new course; - (b) the student must satisfy the requirements in respect of mandatory modules and progression specified for each stage of the new course up to the proposed point of entry; - (c) the transfer must be approved by the department(s) or school(s) responsible for teaching the new course and that for which the student is currently registered. - (d) for students with Tier 4 sponsorship a transfer may be refused in line with Tier 4 Immigration rules. - (e) students may not attend a new course of study until their transfer request has been approved - (2) The department(s) or school(s) responsible for teaching the new course will determine before the transfer those credits, exemptions and module outcomes which may be carried over from the student's previous course. - (3) A student who does not satisfy the requirements of paragraphs (1) (a and b) above may transfer to another course of study, with the approval of the department(s) or school(s) concerned, and the Director of Academic Services and repeat the stage with a different diet of modules with a view to meeting the requirements at the end of the year.
 Where credits from the previous attempt at the stage are carried over the repeat will count as a second attempt at the stage.
-Credits for passed course units which can count towards the new programme of study must be excluded.
-Where no

-- credits from the previous attempt at the stage are carried over, the repeat will count as a first attempt at the stage. - (4) A student who is not permitted to continue with his/her programme of studies on academic grounds, may be given permission to transfer, in the next academic year, to a similar or an entirely different programme of study in the College at the discretion of the relevant department(s)/ school(s) and subject to the provisions in paragraphs (1-2) above and any others set by the relevant department(s)/school(s).
-In such cases students will carry forward relevant credit and will have two attempts to pass the stage on the new programme of study; however, any condonable fails from their original programme of study will not be carried over as the student is deemed to be starting a new programme of study.
+Credits for passed modules which can count towards the new course of study must be carried over.
+Credits which cannot count towards the new course of study must be excluded.
+Where no credits from the previous attempt at the stage are carried over, the repeat will count as a first attempt at the stage. - (4) A student who is not permitted to continue with his/her course of studies on academic grounds, may be given permission to transfer, in the next academic year, to a similar or an entirely different course of study in the College at the discretion of the relevant department(s)/ school(s) and subject to the provisions in paragraphs (1-2) above and any others set by the relevant department(s)/school(s).
+In such cases students will carry forward relevant credit and will have two attempts to pass the stage on the new course of study; however, any condonable fails from their original course of study will not be carried over as the student is deemed to be starting a new course of study.